Daniel Pearl Magnet High School: Publications

 The Pearl Post is the student newspaper published at DPMHS.

 On June 26, 2016, the Los Angeles Press Club recognized The Pearl Post as High School Newspaper of the Year, stating that "The Pearl Post combines an exciting range of articles, photos, and opinion pieces in a well-organized layout, making it easier and quicker to find sections of interest and, thus, keeping its readers coming back for more."

 Censorship

 In November 2021, students wrote an article about the district's COVID protocols, and named a librarian who refused to comply with the district's vaccine mandate, resulting in the closure of the school's library.
 The librarian complained to the principal, alleging that the story violated HIPAA.
 The principal ordered Adriana Chavira, student newspaper advisor, to censor the student paper by removing the librarian's name.
 She refused, with the support of the Student Press Law Center and the family of Daniel Pearl.
-In September of 2022, the principal suspended the teacher without pay, but in an appeal hearing on September 16, the district rescinded the suspension.
+In September 2022, the principal suspended the teacher without pay, but in an appeal hearing on September 16, the district rescinded the suspension.